-What’s the best way to keep pack contents dry.
+What’s the best way to keep pack contents dry if I don’t have a waterproof backpack?
 Pack covers and pack liners have failed repeatedly.
-Should I just rely on zip lock bags?Submitted by - Ed, Waxhaw, NC
+Should I just rely on Ziplock bags?Submitted by - Ed, Waxhaw, NC

 Unless a pack cover or pack liner is ripped, it should work just fine in terms of keeping your gear dry.
 Ziplocks work great on smaller items, but good luck trying to get your sleeping bag in one.